Is the Reduction of the Fed’s Balance Sheet a Ticking Time Bomb? Two Financial Heavyweights Weigh In

 The mortgage payer’s checking account is reduced by the payment amount, which in turn is deducted from the bank’s account at the Fed, thereby reducing the Fed’s liabilities to that bank.
 Simultaneously, the Fed lowers the value of its $1.7 trillion of MBS assets on its balance sheet.

-Thus the balance sheets of the Fed is reduced by the amount of the mortgage payment, which deletes that same amount of cash from the economy.
-So the amount the Fed cuts from its $1.7 trillion of MBS determines how much money is taken out of the economy.
+Thus the balance sheets of the Fed is reduced by the amount of the mortgage payment, which deletes that same amount of cash from

 Which brings us back to Gov. Patel’s fear of a massive amount of new U.S. government bonds for sale at a time when there is less money in the economy to buy them, causing a reduction in demand for more risky bonds such as emerging market bonds.